eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 ## Final remarks

-Most of this theory isn't new.
-See Cam Davidson Pilon's great blog post about Bayesian bandits[^1] for a much more in-depth treatment, and of course, read papers if you want to go deeper!
+None of this theory is new: I'm just advertising it :blush:.
+See Cam Davidson-Pilon's great blog post about Bayesian bandits[^2] for a much more in-depth treatment, and of course, read around papers on arXiv if you want to go deeper!

 Also, if you want to see all the code that went into this blog post, check out [the notebook